tvanslyke/ENGW-3302/draft-project-1.md

 #### EDIT:
 After class today, I'm aware that this document is perhaps a bit *too* informal.
 I would appreciate some specific clarifications in areas of this text that you find to be non-obvious examples of accectable/unacceptable informality.

+One particular questions that I have for my revision, is regarding how I should go about transparently expressing my own opinions.
+Should I ...
+* Just say something like "It is my opinion that ..."
+* Say something more formal like "It is the author's opinion that ..."
+* or just leave opinions out of the text.

 Additionally, I have yet to really discuss any genres specifically; I've mostly touched on how to communicate in general, a couple dos and don'ts, and some vocabulary.

 ## Open Source Software
 Nowadays, entities like [Intel](https://github.com/intel), [Google](https://github.com/google), and even [Microsoft](https://github.com/Microsoft) maintain and contribute to open-source software projects.
 Intel and Google, in particular, contribute heavily to what is widely considered to be *the* quintessential open-source project, the [Linux Kernel](https://en.wikipedia.org/wiki/Linux_kernel).
 Even if you, the reader, are not interested in Free (as in freedom) and Open Source Software (FOSS), employers certainly are.